-The deviation request is PARTIALLY APPROVED.
+The deviation request is rejected.

-The project developer shall refer to section 8.10.4 of POA requirement.
-Project developer can submit one real case VPA DD (from one of the countries included in the PoA boundary) at the time of PoA Design Certification and subsequent real case VPAs for each country can be included in the PoA at a later stage considering that the stated countries are homogenous on the grounds of additionality, baseline scenario, emission reductions and legislation.
+As per the previous partially approved deviation request (Dev_394), the Project Developer (PD) can submit one real case VPA DD (from one of the countries included in the PoA boundary) at the time of PoA design Certification.
+Other subsequent real case VPAs for each country can be included in the PoA at later stage, if the stated countries are homogenous on the grounds of additionality, baseline scenario, emission reductions and legislation.